hortonworks/ansible-hortonworks/README.md

    This uploads the Ambari Blueprint and Cluster Creation Template and launches a cluster create request to Ambari.
 It can also wait for the cluster to be built

+6. Post Install

+   Run the `post_install.sh` script to execute any actions after the cluster is built.

 ## [Features](id:features)